Scribbd/linux-nester/README.md

 - LXD containters are full Linux container with its own init and systemd processes.
 This allows for installing and running daemon tasks.
 - The containers are configured to be able to run Docker inside.
 However, this is not recommended.

+## Requirements
+- Ubuntu 20.04 or later
+- A skew / instance type that can handle your container load.
+- A roomy HD for the base install and the many containers you are going to use.

+The current limitations:
+- CPU limit: 2 threads
+- Memory limit: 1GB
+- Disk storage limit: 5GB

 ## Usage
 ### Clone
 This you have to do yourself.
 First install `git`: